populationgenomics/talos/design_docs/MOI_Checks.md

 - "BOTH monoallelic and biallelic, autosomal or pseudoautosomal" from PanelApp is easy to interpret as 2 filters, monoallelic, and biallelic
-- "X-LINKED: hemizygous mutation in males, biallelic mutations in females" for male samples we call a DominantMOI alrogithm, for females we call a Recessive Algorithm
+- "X-LINKED: hemizygous mutation in males, biallelic mutations in females" for male samples we call a DominantMOI filter, for females we call a Recessive filter

 The usage paradigm is:

 1. Create an instance of the `MoiRunner`, passing a target MOI string and some configuration parameters
-2. During the setup, the MOI string is used to determine which filters are applied to a filter list
+2. During the setup, the MOI string is used to determine which filters to add into the filter list
-3. The `MoiRunner` implements a `.run()` method, which takes a single variant and passes through each variant in turn
+3. The `MoiRunner` implements a `.run()` method, which takes a single variant and passes through each filter in turn
+4. Where a variant passes all conditions within a filter class, a 'result' object is created
-4. The result of `.run()` is a list of valid modes of inheritance, each including details of the variant(s), and samples
+5. The result of `.run()` is a list of valid modes of inheritance (results), each including details of the variant(s), and samples